Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 ## Usage

-The Kong Session **Plugin** can be configured globally or with an entity (e.g., Service, Route) and is always used in conjunction with another Kong Authentication [Plugin].
-This **Plugin** is intended to work similarly to the [multiple authentication] setup.
+The Kong Session plugin can be configured globally or with an entity (e.g., Service, Route) and is always used in conjunction with another Kong Authentication [Plugin].
+This plugin is intended to work similarly to the [multiple authentication] setup.

-After the Kong Session **Plugin** is enabled in conjunction with an Authentication **Plugin**, it will run prior to the credential verification.
-If no session is found, then the authentication **Plugin** will run again and credentials will be checked normally.
-If the credential verification is successful, then the session **Plugin** will create a new session for usage with subsequent requests.
+After the Session plugin is enabled in conjunction with an Authentication plugin, it runs prior to the credential verification.
+If no session is found, then the authentication plugin runs again and credentials are checked normally.
+If the credential verification is successful, then the Session plugin creates a new session for usage with subsequent requests.

-When a new request comes in and a session is already present, then the Kong Session **Plugin** will attach the `ngx.ctx` variables to let the authentication **Plugin** know that authentication has already occurred via session validation.
+When a new request comes in and a session is already present, then the Session plugin attaches the `ngx.ctx` variables to let the authentication plugin know that authentication has already occurred via session validation.
-Because this configuration is a logical OR scenario, and it is desired that anonymous access be forbidden, then the [Request Termination] **Plugin** should be configured on an anonymous consumer.
-Failure to do so will allow unauthorized requests.
+As this configuration is a logical OR scenario, and it is desired that anonymous access be forbidden, you should configure the [Request Termination] plugin on an anonymous consumer.
+Failure to do so allows unauthorized requests.
 For more information, see [multiple authentication].

 ### Set up With a Database

-For usage with [Key Auth] **Plugin**
+For usage with [Key Auth] plugin

 1. Create an example Service and a Route

-   Issue the following cURL request to create `example-service` pointing to mockbin.org, which will echo the request:
+   Issue the following cURL request to create `example-service` pointing to mockbin.org, which echoes the request:

    ```bash
    $ curl -i -X POST \